 11. When mobility increases, insulation resistance decreases and dielectric becomes conducting.

-Explanation: If the temperature is increased, mobility of ions increases and hence electrochemical reaction may be induced to take place.
-Therefore when mobility of ions is increased, insulation resistance decreases and hence dielectric becomes conducting.
+Explanation: If the temperature is increased, the mobility of ions increases and hence electrochemical reaction may be induced to take place.
+Therefore when the mobility of ions is increased, insulation resistance decreases and hence dielectric becomes conducting.

 12. Which of the following materials exhibit Ferro-electricity?